-The years of paying your various bills: your mortgage, vehicle payments, and credit card bills are analyzed, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.
+The years of paying your various bills: your mortgage, vehicle payments, and credit card bills are analyzed, sliced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.

 - Your Credit History - How many years have you had credit?

-Raising your credit score
+Raising your FICO score

-Getting your credit score
+Getting your FICO score

-Curious about your credit score?
-Give us a call: 205-941-1484.
+Curious about your FICO score?
+Call us at 205-941-1484.